learn-co-curriculum/python-p4-deploying-flask-api-to-render/README.md

 $ pipenv install Flask gunicorn psycopg2-binary Flask-SQLAlchemy Flask-Migrate SQLAlchemy-Serializer Flask-RESTful
 ```

+> **NOTE: You may want to specify versions for these packages when you work on
+> your Phase 4 and Phase 5 projects.
+This will prevent updates to these modules
+> from breaking your code.
+You can check all versions with the command
+> `pipenv requirements`.

 This will set create an application directory and install some valuable
 libraries for building a RESTful API.
 Let's also run the following command to
 generate a `requirements.txt` file: